gbv/cocoda-db/README.md

 ### JSKOS-API

 After installation a public [JSKOS API](https://gbv.github.io/jskos-api/) is available at localhost on port 6033.
-The current version only supports a `/mappings` endpoint at <http://127.0.0.1/mappings> with the following query
+The current implementation does not fully conform a selected version of JSKOS API specification yet.

-parameters:
+The `/mappings` endpoint at <http://127.0.0.1/mappings> can be queried with the following query parameters:

 * `fromScheme` and `toScheme` to select concept schemes by URI
 * `fromSchemeNotation` and `toSchemeNotation` to select concept schemes